The Genesis of the Virtual Case Book Project

 Barbara Abrash and Faye Ginsburg

-9-11 and After: A Virtual Case Book is a prototype for a planned series of what we are calling “virtual case books” (VCB), each organized around a key area of cultural activism in which tactical media play a central role.
+9-11 and After: A Virtual Case Book was a prototype for a planned series of “virtual case books” (VCB), each organized around a key area of cultural activism in which tactical media played a central role.
 Because tactical media practices (see definitions) are inherently responsive, interactive, and constantly evolving, we chose a format that would make it possible to capture the specificity of such developments in different political and cultural contexts.
-We have also taken advantage of the interactivity offered by web-based forms of publication, enabling us to invite others to join an ongoing conversation, and allowing readers to simultaneously access, analyze, and respond to the ideas, images, resources, and the multitude of links contained in the VCB.
+We also took advantage of the interactivity offered by web-based forms of publication, enabling us to invite others to join an ongoing conversation, and allowed readers to simultaneously access, analyze, and respond to the ideas, images, resources, and the multitude of links contained in the VCB.

 Editors: Barbara Abrash and Faye Ginsburg

 Technical Support: Tal Halpern, NYU Instructional Technology Services

 Website: Picture Projects with Alison Cornyn and Sue Johnson, Britta Frahm